jefdaj/qrlabels/README.md

      PDFPATH     Where to save the output PDF
 ```

-Features I plan to implement eventually:
+Features I plan to implement eventually (but would love help with!):

-* "Test mode" that prints size information on the paper
+* "Test mode" that prints rulers or something on the paper
 * Accept a list of codes from a file rather than generating them
 * Groups of repeated barcodes for when you want more than one of each
-* Keep a history file of used QR codes to avoid accidental repeats
+* Keep a history file of previous codes to prevent short "UUIDs" from colliding
 * Print multiple pages at once
+* Add optional text labels below/around the QR codes
+* Support paper sizes besides letter